geotools/geotools/docs/user/library/http/index.rst

 HTTPClientFactory
 ^^^^^^^^^^^^^^^^^

 Main approach to get a http client is through the client factory.
-That one can be retrived through HTTPFactoryFinder.
+That one can be retrived through HTTPClientFinder.
 Here is the easiest way::

-  HTTPClient client = HTTPFactoryFinder.createClient();
+  HTTPClient client = HTTPClientFinder.createClient();

 To get a specific client::

-  HTTPClient client = HTTPFactoryFinder.createClient(new Hints(Hints.HTTP_CLIENT,
+  HTTPClient client = HTTPClientFinder.createClient(new Hints(Hints.HTTP_CLIENT,
                                     CustomHttpClient.class));

 For a test case it is possible to set a MockingHttpClientFactory to avoid network traffic.